anorth/wemail/chromeext/README.md

-# WeMail chrome extension
+# Mailcoup chrome extension

-Hooks into Gmail, providing a "Share Draft" button in the compose view which starts the WeMail flow.
+Hooks into Gmail, providing a "Share Draft" button in the compose view which starts the Mailcoup flow.

 ## Installation